This post was last updated on June 4, 2021

 They’re good for a few things:

-- Housekeeping — keeping your app running smoothly with tasks involving human input.
+- Housekeeping: Keep your app running smoothly with tasks that involve human input

-- Fire fighting — manually fixing unintended problems that occur in your app.
+- Firefighting: Manually fix unintended problems that occur in your app

 - Frontend admin libraries